Motor City Rockers

 The Motor City Rockers are a professional minor league ice hockey team based in Fraser, Michigan.
 The team is the tenth to join the Federal Prospects Hockey League (FPHL).
 After experiencing delays due to the COVID-19 pandemic, the Rockers played their first game on October 13, 2022.

 History

-On July 16, 2020, a new FPHL team led by team president Adam Stio was approved to play at Fraser Hockeyland for the 2020–21 season.
-On August 11, 2020, the Motor City Rockers were announced by Stio.
+On July 16, 2020, a new FPHL team led by team president Adam Stio was approved to play at the 3,400 seat Fraser Hockeyland for the 2020–21 season.
+On August 11, the Motor City Rockers were announced by Stio.
 At this event, Stio also introduced the team's first head coach, Kahlil Thomas.
 Thomas never coached a game for the Rockers.

 The team's first transactions were acquiring Ryan Alves and Tim Santopaolo from the Columbus River Dragons via a trade.
-The Rockers were originally scheduled to play in 2020, but the COVID-19 pandemic delayed their launch.
+The Rockers were originally scheduled to play in 2020, the COVID-19 pandemic cancelled their launch.

-In September 2022, the Rockers named Gordie Brown as their head coach.
-On October 13, 2022, the Rockers played their inaugural game at the 3,400 seat Big Boy Arena with a new general manager, Nick Field.
+On April 29, 2022, general manager Nick Field announced that the Rockers were being revived.
+The team was allowed to choose twelve athletes from other teams in the Federal Prospects League.
+In September, the Rockers named Gordie Brown as their head coach.
+On October 13, the Rockers played their inaugural game in Fraser, Michigan.
+Prior to the 2024-25 season, the Rockers announced that Brown would be stepping away from the club, only six months after being named coach of the year.
+Former Motor City Mechanics Head Coach Steve Shannon would take over the club.
+Shannon only lasted a month, before team captain Jamie Milam would be named Player-Head Coach.